GlenDC/cgreader/README.md

 # Quick Guide
 The implementation is quite straightforward and simple.
 Your offline will be almost identical as your online codingame code, with the difference being that the input comes via _cgreader_ rather than via _stdin_.

-You can find the [descriptions](https://github.com/glendc/CodingGame/desc), [input](https://github.com/glendc/CodingGame/desc) and optionally the [output](https://github.com/glendc/CodingGame/output) text files all [here](https://github.com/glendc/CodingGame) or on [the official Codingame website](http://www.codingame.com).
-They are also the authors of all these files.
+You can find the [descriptions](https://github.com/GlenDC/Codingame/tree/master/descriptions), [input](https://github.com/GlenDC/Codingame/tree/master/input) and optionally the [output](https://github.com/GlenDC/Codingame/tree/master/output) text files all [here](https://github.com/glendc/Codingame) or on [the official Codingame website](http://www.codingame.com).

 ## Types of programs